 Problem #1: It's very difficult to hand wash jeans while traveling.

-Solution: Okay, first of all, nobody ever hand washes their jeans when traveling.
+Solution: Okay, first of all, nobody ever hand washes their jeans while traveling.
 If you do that, you’re an overachiever. .
 Your hands and wrist will hurt because jeans have bulkier and tougher fabrics compared to your undies.
 Spot wash your jeans or find laundry services near where you're staying instead.

 You know what's one of the greatest things about jeans?
 You don't have to wash them often!
 In this article, Levi's CEO Chip Bergh explained that machine washing your jeans very often can actually ruin the fabric.
 He says spot washing, wherein you only wash the area that has a stain on it and leave the rest of the jeans be, is the best way to clean them.

 He even said that the longer you leave your jeans unwashed, the better they will look.
 Don’t worry, you can get rid of the unpleasant smell by hanging them right away after taking them off, or leaving them out in the sun, or using a neutraliser spray to eliminate the odor.
-This doesn’t mean you shouldn’t wash your jeans ever - it means you don’t have to wash them as often as you thought.
+This doesn’t mean you shouldn’t wash your jeans ever - it means you don’t have to wash them as often as you might think.

 Problem #2: One does not simply wear jeans to a formal gathering.